Shockwave Parts

 RockShox Super Deluxe Coil Gen 2 (2023+) Full DIY Rebuild Toolkit

-To pressurize the damper side of any RockShox shock, you’ll need a RockShox IFP air valve adapter, this lets your shock pump connect to the internal reservoir.
+To pressurize the damper side of RockShox shocks with a standard shock pump, you need a RockShox IFP air valve adapter:

 RockShox IFP Air Valve Adapter on Amazon